• Courses

 What is Google Tag Manager?

-Now let’s take a look at what Google Tag Manager is (and then we will compare gtag.js vs GTM).
+Now let’s look at what Google Tag Manager is (and then we will compare gtag.js vs GTM).
 By the way, if you want to learn more about Google Tag Manager, take a look at this tutorial too.

 Before we do that, let’s take a quick look at the world we used to live in (a.k.a. “without tag management”).
-Every time you want to install Google Analytics, it prompts you to add its JavaScript code (a.k.a. tag) on your website.
+Whenever you want to install Google Analytics, it prompts you to add its JavaScript code (a.k.a. tag) on your website.
 Pretty standard, right?
 Gtag.js is the code that your developers had to add.

 That’s where the GTM saves the day.